Deitmar-Phillotts/Deitmar_Phillpotts.io/README.md

     * Differnt Types of Music

 ## Websites I Find interesting
-    1. [Youtube](www.youtube.com) It has a lot of information, not just short form videos.
+    1. [Youtube](www.youtube.com) It has a lot of valuable information, not just short form videos.
 I listen to;
         * Ted Talks
-        * Interviews etc.
+        * Interviews of CEOs , Execs, People with real guidance to help you develop etc.
-    2. [Spotify](www.spotify.com), more music than I know what to do with.
+    2. [Spotify](www.spotify.com), I use the app more music than I know what to do with.
 Beautiful invention, much better than Napster.
     3. Also I found Robinhood (*investment*), don't know much.
 Learning little at a time.